[Editor’s note: This story was previously published in Dec 2018. It has since been updated and republished.]

 However, TRVG may be a bargain among low-priced stocks.

 For one thing, the bleeding seems to have stopped.
 While revenues continue to drop, profits have come back to the travel site.
-Trivago managed to post net income of 10.1 million euros or around 0.03 euros per share last quarter.
-Analysts were looking for another loss.
+Trivago managed to post net income of 11.7 million euros last quarter.

 When it comes to low-priced stocks, Trivago’s turnaround is one to bet on.